tusharojha/avatar-accounts-pallet/README.md

 ## Key Features

 - **Seamless Integration**: Users can interact with Substrate chains directly using their Ethereum wallets.
-- **EIP Compliance**: Supports the latest Ethereum Improvement Proposals (EIPs) for signing typed data.
+- **EIP721 Compliance**: Supports the latest Ethereum Improvement Proposals (EIPs) for signing typed data.
 - **No Additional Setup**: Users do not need to install or configure a new wallet to interact with Substrate chains.

 ## Usage